Albert Fall House

-The two-story Classical Revival mansion was home to Kentucky-born Albert Bacon Fall (1861-1944).
-He gained notoriety as a circuit judge in the New Mexico Territory and served as the new state’s first elected senator from 1912-1921, where he was recognized as an expert in U.S.-Mexico affairs.
+This two-story Classical Revival home was built in 1907 for Kentucky-born Albert Bacon Fall (1861-1944).
+Fall gained notoriety as a circuit judge in the Territory of New Mexico and served as the new state’s first elected senator from 1912-1921, where he was recognized as an expert in U.S.-Mexico affairs.
 Appointed as the Secretary of the Interior under President Warren G. Harding, he served from 1921-1923 and was convicted of accepting a bribe during the Teapot Dome scandal.
 The house is significant because of the connection to Fall’s life, and its age and architectural design.
-The Fall mansion was included on Preservation Texas’s 2004 MEP list because it was threatened by neglect.
+The Fall House was included on Preservation Texas’s 2004 MEP list because it was threatened by neglect.

 ADDRESS: 1725 Arizona Avenue, El Paso (El Paso County)